chrishengler/twaddle/docs/lookups.md

 but never

-`I asked for a warehouse, not a bird`
+`I asked for a warehouse, not a warehouse`

 Negative labels will only take effect if the label has already been defined earlier in the sentence.
 They work on a "best-effort" basis: if there are no